keyuwww/keyuwww.github.io/_pages/about.md

 # social: true  # includes social icons at the bottom of the page
 ---

-I am a 3rd-year undergraduate student at the **McGill University**'s [Computer Science](https://www.cs.mcgill.ca/) program with a minor in [Geographical Information Science](https://gic.geog.mcgill.ca/).
+I am a 4th-year undergraduate student at the **McGill University**'s [Computer Science](https://www.cs.mcgill.ca/) program with a minor in [Geographical Information Science](https://gic.geog.mcgill.ca/).
 Currently, I am supervised by Professor [**Raja Sengupta**](https://tomlinson.lab.mcgill.ca/Sengupta/index.html) (affiliations: GIScience, Spatial decision support systems, Agent-based modeling), working on **project website development**, **webmap data visualization** for possible migrations taken by nobles in early imperial China (Western Han period).
+At the same time, I am interning at [Bell Canada](https://www.bell.ca/) as a Data Scientist, working on building ML solutions to business problems.

-I have an interested in frontend development and web data visualization, especially when associated with Geospatial Data Science.
+I have an interest in frontend development and web data visualization, especially when associated with Geospatial Data Science.

 Whether you are an incoming student at the McGill University or would like to chat in general, feel free to reach out to me via one of the contact information below.